 You won't see a change immediately.
 You still need to play the video.

-Playback will start in a few seconds and you'll see the output from your Raspberry Pi 4 video camera on the geometry in the Shader application.
+Playback will start in a few seconds and you'll see the output from your Raspberry Pi 4 video camera on the geometry in the Layout application.
 Your video won't match the screenshot below, but you will see video playing.
-If your Raspberry Pi 4 video does not appear in the Shader app, please verify again that you can see the video stream using VLC.
+If your Raspberry Pi 4 video does not appear in the Layout app, please verify again that you can see the video stream using VLC.

 The video playback stops.
 Now we'll write a shader!